Public Investment Fund: Investment projects

-PIF has a 38% stake in Posco Engineering & Construction Co., a 5% stake in Uber (for $3.5 billion), and a 5% stake in the video game companies Capcom and Nexon (for $1 billion).
-In March 2016, it was announced that ownership of Saudi Aramco would be transferred to the PIF and that the Kingdom will seek to list 5 percent of Aramco's shares by 2017.
-PIF owns Qiddiya, spearheads the Red Sea Project for luxury beach resorts, and owns the closed joint-stock company Neom.
-PIF owns a 5.7% stake (valued at $500 million) in concert distributor Live Nation.
-In 2020, PIF purchased minority stakes in major U.S. companies Boeing, Meta Platforms (then Facebook), and Citigroup.
-PIF disclosed a $713.7 million stake in Boeing, around $522 million in Citigroup, a $522 million stake in Facebook, a $495.8 million stake in The Walt Disney Company, and a $487.6 million stake in Bank of America.
-It also disclosed a small stake in Berkshire Hathaway and a $827.7 million stake in oil company BP.
-In 2020, PIF purchased a 2.32% stake (valued at $1.5 billion) in India's Jio Platforms, and reduced its holdings in US stocks to $7 billion from $10.1 billion in the third quarter, leaving its then $2.7 billion stake in Uber as its largest US holding.
+The Public Investment Fund (PIF) holds a wide range of domestic and international investments.
+These include a 38% stake in POSCO Engineering & Construction, a 5% stake in Uber acquired for $3.5 billion, and combined 5% stakes in the video game companies Capcom and Nexon, purchased for approximately $1 billion.

+In March 2016, the Saudi government announced that ownership of Saudi Aramco would be transferred to the PIF, and that the Kingdom planned to list 5% of Aramco's shares in an initial public offering by 2017.

+Domestically, PIF owns and develops several large-scale projects.
+These include Qiddiya City, leadership of the Red Sea Project, and ownership of the closed joint-stock company Neom.

+PIF also holds a 5.7% stake, valued at about $500 million, in concert and ticketing company Live Nation.
+In 2020, the fund purchased minority stakes in several major U.S. companies, including Boeing, Meta Platforms (then known as Facebook), and Citigroup.

+That same year, PIF disclosed investments of approximately $713.7 million in Boeing, $522 million in Citigroup, $522 million in Facebook, $495.8 million in The Walt Disney Company, and $487.6 million in Bank of America.
+It also reported a small stake in Berkshire Hathaway and an $827.7 million stake in oil company BP.

+In addition, PIF acquired a 2.32% stake, valued at $1.5 billion, in India's Jio Platforms in 2020.
+Later that year, the fund reduced its total U.S. equity holdings from $10.1 billion to $7 billion in the third quarter, leaving its then $2.7 billion stake in Uber as its largest remaining U.S. investment.

 In 2016, SoftBank Group and the PIF announced that they would establish the SoftBank Vision Fund, which aimed to invest up to $45 billion over five years in the tech sector.
 The SoftBank Group confirmed that during the fiscal year 2019–2020, the Vision Fund incurred a loss calculated at $17.7 billion after the value of investments was written down.
 The losses were related to the investments in WeWork and Uber.
 In the 39-year history of SoftBank, the Saudi Arabia-backed funds paid the group its worst-ever losses; the overall company losses were 1.36 trillion yen (more than $12.5 billion).